Connecticut Speech Pathology State License Guide

 Connecticut SLP Licensing Board Oversight

 Connecticut SLP licensing is handled by the Connecticut Department of Public Health.
-The Department oversees licensing standards as well as the scope of practice determinations.
+The Department oversees licensing standards and scope-of-practice determinations.

 Connecticut Speech Language Hearing Association